gavinmcfarland/writing-a-better-readme/README.md

 ## Providing Code Examples

 1. Provide real working examples where possible.
 You can do this by creating a folder called `examples` that contain different examples of your project being used with their own READMEs.
+2. Provide code examples that work.
+This way users of your project can copy and paste the examples to see them working.
+This includes making sure code is valid and free from typos.
 2. After showing how to use your library it's useful to provide an example so users of your library can see an example in context.
 3. When referencing code that relates to a specific file add a comment or title to show the name of the file
     ```js